visomar/design-patterns/controller/README.md

   * The object on which the action is applied, Receiver
   * The object that invokes the action, Invoker

+**Note**: A common problem is code or logic duplicated inside the Receiver and the ConcreteCommands.
+This is what this pattern is for, so be careful with this.

 Orden
 =====